-Casa Vicens may still be a privately owned property inaccessible to the public, but come Autumn 2017 Gaudí aficionados owe it to themselves to pay a visit.
+An inaccessible, privately owned property for over 100 years, Casa Vicens finally opened its doors to the public after extensive restoration works on November 16th, 2017.
 Constructed between 1883-85 during the architect's orientalist period, it was also his first official building design project, the commission having been requested by stockbroker Manuel Vicens i Montaner.
 Montaner was a tile manufacturer, a profession clearly alluded to in Casa Vicens numerous green and white tiles.
 These sit alongside various oriental motifs popular at the time of the building's construction.

 Casa Vicens Gaudí Building Exterior | Photo © Casa Vicens, Barcelona 2017.
 By Pol Viladoms.

 It being one of Gaudí's earliest projects, Casa Vicens stands in stark contrast to later hallmark projects such as Casa Milà and La Sagrada Família.
 Though it does boast several elements characteristic of the later style to come, such as exposed stonework and organically twisting cast-iron railings.